ckuelker/quick-guide-en-us/Dev/HPC/mpich.md

 Configuration completed.
 ```

-With using the legacy ch3:sock device it looks like:
+With using the legacy `ch3:sock` device it looks like this:

 ```bash
 ./configure  --prefix=$PFX --with-device=ch3:sock